-And this, of course, has opened new opportunities.
+This, of course, has opened new opportunities.
 When you think about the pieces in Alain’s story: hard work, relationship building and that U.S.P., it’s reminiscent of the stories of some of the successful entrepreneurs we’ve had on Moving Forward.
 Alain is no different.
 When you think about it, Alain is not only a great composer and orchestrator, he is someone who has dominated a niche with skills and experiences that many young artists can benefit from.
 Moreover, Alain shares a great lesson that many of entrepreneurs, including myself, take years to learn.
 You don’t say yes to every project that comes your way.
 This is especially necessary for composers.
 Composition is taxing, both physically and mentally.
 Saying yes to every project isn’t practical or healthy.
 Often, projects are priced too low to be worth the time and emotional investment.
 Instead, Alain has struck a great balance by taking on fewer, more meaningful project that pay better and in between, leveraging his skills and U.S.P. into teaching others composition.
 Through ScoreClub, Alain has been able to pass on his skills and the nuances of his U.S.P. to help guide and shape the budding film composers of tomorrow.
 Moreover, Alain is able to use incredible technologies such as online courses, to create solutions that would have benefited him when he was coming into his own as a composer.
 As Alain shares, this is “sending the elevator back down” via a scalable, evergreen business that allows him to be choosy when it comes to film projects.
 This is what we call Moving Forward in a big way!

 Resource or cultural experience that inspired Alain to move forward: